graphql-java/graphql-java-page/blog/2022-09-20-spring-for-graphql-naming.md

 See also the Spring for GraphQL [documentation](https://docs.spring.io/spring-graphql/docs/current/reference/html/) and the repo on [GitHub](https://github.com/spring-projects/spring-graphql).

-Before the official Spring for GraphQL integration was released, there were many other GraphQL integrations for Spring, including the similarly and confusingly named [GraphQL Java Spring](https://github.com/graphql-java/graphql-java-spring) project from the GraphQL Java team, published under the `com.graphql-java` group ID.
-Many tutorials are still referring to this archived and unrelated project.
+Before the official Spring for GraphQL integration was released, there were many other GraphQL integrations for Spring, including the similarly named [GraphQL Java Spring](https://github.com/graphql-java-kickstart/graphql-spring-boot) project from the GraphQL Java team, published under the `com.graphql-java` and `com.graphql-java-kickstart` group IDs.
+Many tutorials are still referring to this unrelated project.

-To avoid confusion, please use the official integration named **"Spring for GraphQL"**, published under `org.springframework` and related group IDs.
+Please use the official integration named **"Spring for GraphQL"**, published under `org.springframework` and related group IDs.